 The Best Burger in Every State

-North Dakota: JL Beers JL Beers offers more than a dozen burgers made with never-frozen beef at several locations in North Dakota.
-The Original Hamburger Stand Burger, topped with only pickles and special sauce, is definitely enough to satisfy a craving, but you might as well go all-in and try the JL Burger with grilled onions, cheese, special sauce and two patties. www.thedailymeal.com
+JL Beers offers more than a dozen burgers made with never-frozen beef at several locations in North Dakota.
+The Original Hamburger Stand Burger, topped with only pickles and special sauce, is definitely enough to satisfy a craving, but you might as well go all-in and try the JL Burger with grilled onions, cheese, special sauce and two patties.

 NORTH DAKOTA – JL BEERS

-Year Founded: 2009 JL Beers is locally owned and operated with a staff that is friendly and knowledgeable about craft beer.
-Pair a local favorite, Drekker Broken Rudder, with one of JL Beers’ burgers made with the freshest of ingredients and hand cut fries for an All-American classic combination. www.craftbeer.com
+JL Beers is locally owned and operated with a friendly staff that is knowledgeable about craft beer.
+Pair a local favorite, Drekker Broken Rudder, with one of JL Beers’ burgers made with the freshest ingredients and hand-cut fries for a classic All-American combination.

 Best of the Red River Valley 2019